The Potter Generation

 Another Generation of Sound of Music Fans

 I loved the Sound of Music as a kid and I still do!
 I guess it’s hard for any of us who grew up watching Julie Andrews in the role of Maria Von Trapp to think of anyone else playing that part.
-But, maybe Carrie Underwood will help new generations connect with this important story.
-It was through this movie that my interest in history and political science really began to take shape.
+But, maybe Carrie Underwood will help new generations connect with this wonderful story.

 Flawed Families on TV